 Fentanyl Citrate Injection may cause muscle rigidity, particularly involving the muscles of respiration.
 The incidence and severity of muscle rigidity is dose related.
 These effects are related to the dose and speed of injection.
 Skeletal muscle rigidity also has been reported to occur or recur infrequently in the extended postoperative period usually following high dose administration.
-In addition, skeletal muscle movements of various groups in the extremities, neck, and external eye have been reported during induction of anesthesia with Fentanyl Citrate Injection; these reported movements have, on rare occasions, been strong enough to pose patient management These effects are related to the dose and speed of injection and its ncidence can be reduced by: 1) administration of up to 1/4 of the full paralyzing dose of a non-depolarizing neuromuscular blockng agent just prior to administration of Fentanyl Citrate Injection; 2) administration of a full paralyzing dose of a neuromuscular blocking agent following loss of eyelash reflex when Fentanyl Citrate Injection is used in anesthetic doses titrated by slow intravenous infusion; or, 3) simultaneous administration of Fentanyl Citrate Injection and a full paralyzing dose of a neuromuscular blocking agent when Fentanyl Citrate Injection is used in rapidly administered anesthetic dosage ne neuromuscular blocking agent used should be compatible with the natient's cardiovascular status entanyl Citrate Injection may cause severe bradycardia, severe hypotension including orthostatic hypotension, and syncope.
-There is increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazine or general anesthetics) [see Drug Interactions (7)] In patients with culatory shock, Fentanyl Citrate Injection may cause vasodilation that can further reduce cardiac output and blood pressure.
-Monitor these patients for signs of hypotension after initiating or titrating the dosage of Fentanyl Citrate Injection.
-Serotonin Syndrome with Concomitant Use of Serotonergic Drugs ses of serotonin syndrome, a potentially life-threatening co tion, have been reported during concomitant use of fentanyl with serotonergic drugs.
-Serotonergic drugs include selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reupe inhibitors (SNRIs), tricyclic antidepressants (TCAs), triptans, 5-HT3 receptor antagonists, drugs that affect the serotonergic neuotransmitter system (e.g., mirtazapine, trazodone, tramadol), certain muscle relaxants (i.e., cyclobenzaprine, metaxalone), and drugs that impair metabolism of serotonin (including MAO inhibitors, both those intended to treat psychiatric disorders and also others, such as linezolid and intravenous methylene blue) [see Drug Interactions (7)].
-This may occur within the recommended dosage range.
-Serotonin syndrome symptoms may include mental status changes
+In addition, skeletal muscle movements of various groups in the extremities, neck, and external eye have been reported during induction of anesthesia with Fentanyl Citrate Injection: these reported movements have on rare occasions been strong enough to pose patient management problems.

+These effects are related to the dose and speed of injection and its idence can be reduced by: 1) administration of up to 1/4 of the full paralyzing dose of a non-depolarizing neuromuscular blocking agent just prior to administration of Fentanyl Citrate Injection administration of a full paralyzing dose of a neuromuscular blocking igent following loss of eyelash reflex when Fentanyl Citrate Injection s used in anesthetic doses titrated by slow intravenous infusion: o 3) simultaneous administration of Fentanyl Citrate Injection and a full paralyzing dose of a neuromuscular blocking agent when Fentanyl Citrate Injection is used in rapidly administered anesthetic dosage he neuromuscular blocking agent used should be compatible with the patient's cardiovascular status.

-Severe Cardiovascular Depression
+5.6 Severe Cardiovascular Depression